Choosing the right food delivery platform for your business

-The past 12 months have seen a revolution in online ordering, with the rise of new players in the marketplace that integrate with your own brand and business website and don’t carry the heavy 30 to 35 per cent commission per order typical of well-established third party platforms like Uber Eats and Deliveroo.
+• And don’t carry the heavy 30 to 35 per cent commission per order typical of well-established third party platforms like Uber Eats and Deliveroo.

 While we saw some of the major third party players reduce their commission structure during lockdowns, those were temporary measures and prices have now gone back up.
 So here’s our summary of the major players across both business models based on current published data.
 As these details can go out of date very quickly, we recommend that you check the relevant websites for the latest information.